yasir2000/IntelliSFIA/README.md

 This script converts in RDF the SFIA spreadsheet provided at https://sfia-online.org/en/sfia-9/documentation .
 The conversion is based on the model below.

+This work contains references to SFIA (the Skills Framework for the Information Age) with the permission of the SFIA Foundation.
+The rights to any SFIA content remain with SFIA - see `SFIA_LICENSE_NOTE` for information.

 ## Python setup

 (Assuming you have `python3` (3.11 or above) on your system)